 - Please consult our separate Personal Data Processing for more detailed information, see 5.1 Downloadable content.

 Crobox hosts its complete infrastructure at Google Cloud as per August 22, 2019.

-All of our (virtual) servers & services as well as our data storage is located within the European Union (region europe-west 4 in the Netherlands).
+All of our (virtual) servers & services as well as our data storage is located within the European Union (region Europe-west 4 in the Netherlands).
 This includes our backup copies stored in Amazon Web Services S3 (AWS), whose designated location is in Ireland.

-Since no contact or identifiable information is stored in our databases, we don’t see a direct need to encrypt Personal Data; without encryption, the data is still completely useless without being the owner of the UUID.
+Since no contact or identifiable information is stored in our databases, we don’t see a direct need to encrypt Personal Data; even without encryption, the data is still completely useless without being the owner of the UUID.